daniele-athome/my-debian-packages/README.md

 Some Debian packages I build for my personal use.

-All packages are available as GitHub Actions job artifacts - I might use GitHub releases one day.
+All packages are available as GitHub Actions job artifacts: feel free to download and use them.

+> [!NOTE]
+> I might use GitHub releases one day and put the packages there.

 ## moonlight-qt